carpentries/instructor-training/_episodes/18-management.md

 to address this unmet training need more broadly across our community through development of a Code of Conduct Facilitator role.
 Follow our communications channels to learn about additional opportunities for training in this area.

-## The Instructional Team
-A typical Carpentries workshop includes 3 roles; sometimes individuals may choose to play more than one role.
-Each workshop should have:
-- A **Host** who organizes the workshop logistics
-- Two or more **Instructors** who plan and execute workshop instruction
-- **Helpers** who provide learner support during the workshop

-## Hosting
-We will not spend a lot of time talking about the host role, because most of what they do is not directly related to teaching.
-However, this is a significant role in any workshop.
-A suggested checklist for this role is in [The Carpentries Handbook][host-checklist].

-When Instructors self-organise a workshop, they sometimes find themselves playing the role of Host as well as Instructor.
-We recommend avoiding this if possible, because hosting responsibilities will subtract from the time you have to prepare and teach.

-If you cannot find someone else to bear full responsibility for the Host role, consider recruiting help for specific tasks.
-This may include involving helpers in advance of the workshop, or exploring institutional support for event logistics like registration, snack delivery, helper coordination, and emergency contact.

-### Helpers

-[Helpers][helpers] are usually recruited from a local community by the Host of a workshop.
-Helpers may be involved prior to the day of the workshop, but often they simply show up.
-In most cases, helpers are expected to attend for the full workshop, but in some communities they may come and go during different segments.

-Helpers can assist in a variety of ways.
-They may:
-- help learners with setup and installation
-- answer questions during exercises
-- monitor the room to spot people who may need help (indicated by a sticky note or otherwise)
-- keep an eye on the shared notes and either answer questions there or remind the instructor to do so during breaks

-In order to help effectively, helpers need to be onboarded to the basic elements of Carpentries teaching practices.
-[The helper checklist][helpers] includes a short list of "Teaching Rules" that may be shared with helpers.
-However, you will also want to make sure they are informed about key logistics and classroom practices.

-### Classroom Practices
-Carpentries Instructors have many choices about how to teach.
-However, there are a few teaching practices that are expected in all Carpentries workshops.
-These include:

-#### Participatory Instruction
-  Whether you are live coding, as we will discuss in more detail soon, or teaching other content, your learners should be actively working along with you wherever possible.

-#### Sticky Notes
- At in-person workshops, two different colors of paper sticky notes are given to learners.
-These act as 'flags' that may be placed on a laptop screen to indicate when a learner needs help or when they have completed a task and are ready to move on.
- **Active and frequent requests** are most effective in getting learners to actually use these well (e.g. "Please put up a blue sticky note if you completed the last step, and a yellow sticky note if you need help.").
- In online workshops, Zoom has a green "✓" and red "x" that may be used in place of sticky notes.

-#### Breaks (ideally with snacks)
- Two-day workshops often fit best in busy schedules, allowing an intensive burst of dedicated time and energy.
-However, "intensive" is a key word -- two day workshops are intense!
-In addition to minding your pacing, it is important to schedule breaks, and to take them on time.
-In addition to allowing vital rest and social time, this will also allow learners to attend to work and personal matters at predictable times.
- At in-person workshops, coffee and snacks to suit a range of dietary needs are highly recommended.
-This may mean charging a small fee for your workshop to cover the cost.

-### Co-Teaching Models

-*Co-teaching* describes any situation in which two teachers work together in the same classroom.
-There are [many ways][worldcat-interactions] to do this; we use the following methods most frequently:

-- **Team teaching:** Both teachers deliver a single stream of content in tandem, taking turns the way that musicians taking solos would.

-- **Teach and assist:** Teacher A teaches while Teacher B moves around the classroom to help learners.

-"Teach and assist" is most common, in part because people are accustomed to teaching alone!
-However, "Team teaching" can be a fun way to lead together as well.
-Team teaching can be particularly helpful when two Instructors have very different strengths, creating a more balanced experience overall.
-This may also be worth considering for self-organised workshops in a co-Instructor has not yet been certified.

-### Classroom Practices

 > ## Teaching Together - Nuts and Bolts
 >